rnts08/eth-balance-tui/README.md

 A terminal user interface for tracking Ethereum and EVM chain balances.

 ![Screenshot](https://user-images.githubusercontent.com/12345/screenshot.png) <!-- Placeholder for screenshot -->

 ## Development

 ## Features

 ### Prerequisites

 - Go 1.21+
 - Make

-*   **Multi-Address & Multi-Chain:** Monitor multiple wallet addresses across various configured EVM chains.
+- **Multi-Address & Multi-Chain:*- Monitor multiple wallet addresses across various configured EVM chains.
-*   **Real-time Data:** Fetches native currency and ERC-20 token balances, USD values (via CoinGecko), and current gas prices.
+- **Real-time Data:*- Fetches native currency and ERC-20 token balances, USD values (via CoinGecko), and current gas prices.
-*   **Transaction History:** View recent incoming and outgoing transactions for the selected address, with filtering capabilities.
+- **Transaction History:*- View recent incoming and outgoing transactions for the selected address, with filtering capabilities.
-*   **Interactive TUI:**
+- **Interactive TUI:**
-    *   Add, remove, and edit addresses and chains directly from the UI.
+  - Add, remove, and edit addresses and chains directly from the UI.
-    *   Add and remove ERC-20 tokens for each chain, with automatic metadata fetching (symbol, decimals).
+  - Add and remove ERC-20 tokens for each chain, with automatic metadata fetching (symbol, decimals).
-    *   Detailed views for individual accounts and transactions.
+  - Detailed views for individual accounts and transactions.
-*   **Network & Gas Monitoring:**
+- **Network & Gas Monitoring:**
-    *   A dedicated "Network Status" view to check RPC latency and health.
+  - A dedicated "Network Status" view to check RPC latency and health.
-    *   A "Gas Tracker" view with a historical graph and multiple time ranges (30m, 1h, 6h, 24h).
+  - A "Gas Tracker" view with a historical graph and multiple time ranges (30m, 1h, 6h, 24h).
-*   **Privacy & Automation:**
+- **Privacy & Automation:**
-    *   **Privacy Mode:** Obfuscates all sensitive values and addresses, with an automatic inactivity timeout.
+  - **Privacy Mode:*- Obfuscates all sensitive values and addresses, with an automatic inactivity timeout.
-    *   **Auto-Cycle:** Automatically cycle through monitored addresses at a configurable interval, with a visual countdown and pause-on-interaction.
+  - **Auto-Cycle:*- Automatically cycle through monitored addresses at a configurable interval, with a visual countdown and pause-on-interaction.
-*   **Robust & Configurable:**
+- **Robust & Configurable:**
-    *   Highly configurable via a `config.json` file.
+  - Highly configurable via a `config.json` file.
-    *   Intelligent RPC handling with cooldowns and automatic prioritization based on latency.
+  - Intelligent RPC handling with cooldowns and automatic prioritization based on latency.
-    *   Configuration testing, validation, and backup/restore functionality.
+  - Configuration testing, validation, and backup/restore functionality.

 ## Installation & Usage